Cyberjaya City Centre MRT station

+Under the station naming rights programme, the station was previously known as Cyberjaya City Centre-Limkokwing after the nearby Limkokwing University of Creative Technology.

 Location

-Despite its name, the station is not located in Cyberjaya's central business district; but rather on its eastern boundary.
-This station is located near Limkokwing University of Creative Technology, though access to the university is not possible via walking.
+Despite its name, the station is not located in Cyberjaya's central business district, but rather on its eastern boundary.
+This station is located near the Limkokwing University of Creative Technology, though access to the university is not possible via walking.
 Feeder buses, e-hailing or taxi are required to access the rest of Cyberjaya.